lvce-editor/color-picker-worker/README.md

-# color-picker-worker
+# Color picker worker

-WebWorker for the color picker functionality in Lvce Editor
+Web Worker to manage the color picker in Lvce Editor.